Dear Business Owner,

 At some point, you’re running the business without really seeing the whole thing anymore.

-If that sounds familiar, you’re not alone.
+If that sounds familiar, you’re most certainly not alone.

 But it should still bother you.